mike-albano/network-impairment/README.md

 ## Finding the root

-If this router was an AP, the Delay could be due to contention/congestion, or excessive 802.11 retries; in either direction..
-Clearly here we're doing the pcap on the Client interface, so no 802.11 (where you'd see something like excessive 802.11 retries quite clearly).
+If this router was an AP, the Delay could be due to contention/congestion, or excessive 802.11 retries; in either direction.
+Here we're doing the pcap on the Client interface, so no 802.11 (where you'd see something like excessive 802.11 retries quite clearly).
 For that you'd need an over-the-air packet capture.
 More on that later.

 # Scenario 2 [TCP Network Delay]
 Lets analyze an HTTP download from a few different POV's.
 First, start a simple webserver **on the Server container:**